(Reprinted from my personal blog. Original post date: Aug. 30, 2016. Updated. Update #2: 23 May 2018, added link to FreeDOS edlin.)

 The writing advice people (and websites) are always harping about minimizing distractions.
 Shut off Twitter (or your social media of choice), close the browser, fill your screen with the editor, and just write look a squirrel!
 You can even buy special editors that fill the screen automatically… well, of course you can.
 Seems like everybody and their dogs are trying to make money off writers these days, aspiring and otherwise.

 The thing is, it’s really easy to set up a distraction-free writing environment using the tools and apps that come standard with your operating system—at least for MacOSX and Linux.
-It’s less true for the Microsoft thing these days, but if you have an older version you can copy over the necessities.
+It’s less true for the Microsoft thing these days, but I can share the most important missing piece (read on).
 Both MacOSX and Linux evolved from Unix, an operating system that dates back to when computers were more expensive than displays.
 So you would have a bunch of people using one computer, typing commands and text into terminals.
 That was back when timesharing didn’t refer to a sketchy way to sell the same condo to 50 people.

 The interesting part is, all the code needed to support that circa-1980 hardware is still part of modern operating systems, and we can use that code to create our distraction-free environment.
 So let’s get to a shell prompt, the way we all interacted with computers before 1984.